danrabinowitz/omniauth-rails/README.md

 ## TODO

-* Add basic Authorization.
-And maybe a "dev mode" override which simply skips all authentication.
+* Add a "dev mode" override which simply skips all authentication.

 * Search for "TODO" in the code.